bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 First things first, you should take steps to prevent crashes in the first place:

-- WHen you install a mod, make sure to install all of its dependencies.
+- When you install a mod, make sure to install all of its dependencies.
 On Nexus, you can find a mod's dependencies under the **Requirements** dropdown, and Nexus will usually alert you about them anyway when you download a mod.

 - Make sure your mod plugins are ordered sensibly: ESMs should be first, plugins should not be missing any required plugins, and plugins should come after their required plugins.
 In MO2, you can check all of these things under the **Plugins** tab.
 Plugins will show an alert icon if they are missing any dependencies.